Cryptosporidiosis: Epidemiology

 Cryptosporidiosis is found worldwide.
 It causes 50.8% of water-borne diseases that are attributed to parasites.
 In developing countries, 8–19% of diarrheal diseases can be attributed to Cryptosporidium.
 Ten percent of the population in developing countries excretes oocysts.
 In developed countries, the number is lower at 1–3%.
-The age group most affected are children from 1 to 9 years old.
+The age group most affected is children from 1 to 9 years old.

-In Eastern Europe cryptosporidiosis in humans and animals is common, but there are considerable gaps in surveillance and a lack of comparable methods which is limit the understanding of the disease and detection of outbreaks.
-Research show a rich diversity of zoonotic subtypes of the parasite in animals indicating a rich potential of animal to human transmission.
+In Eastern Europe, cryptosporidiosis in humans and animals is common, but there are considerable gaps in surveillance and a lack of comparable methods, which limit the understanding of the disease and the detection of outbreaks.
+Research shows a rich diversity of zoonotic subtypes of the parasite in animals, indicating a rich potential of animal-to-human transmission.

 Roughly 30% of adults in the United States are seropositive for cryptosporidiosis, meaning that they contracted the infection at some point in their lives.